hokwangchoi/dotfiles/bash/README.md

 - If the above command prints `/bin/bash` or any path with `bash`.
 You are welcome!
 - All files related to .bash* (except .bash_history).
 - Look into the files and take only the necessary part of bash script.
 Otherwise, undesired bash variables or aliases might be set.

+## bash history
+It is useful to be able to see the history of bash commands.